Pprime1/csasm/README.md

 1.9 - Performance - Location update every 60s for every player - it would be a performance drain when too many people have connected

+1.A - Remove the chat function, utilise the ASM database table

 2. Implement Vision
 X2.1 - geocache table contains information about points of interest - e.g "Andrews Place"... if we wanted we could add a third table to link them to a "GCCODE"